It's Up to You (The Tuesdays song)

 "It's Up to You" is a song by Norwegian rock girl band the Tuesdays, released in 1998 as the first single from their second album, The Tuesdays (1998).
-Produced by Ole Evenrud, it was well received by music critics and became a hit in Norway, peaking at number 11 on VG-lista and number three on the radio chart Ti i skuddet.
-It also charted in the Netherlands.
+The song is written by Cheri Brandon and Guy Marshall, and produced by Ole Evenrud.
+It was well received by music critics and became a hit in Norway, peaking at number 11 on VG-lista and number three on the radio chart Ti i skuddet.
 Outside Europe, the single hit success in Canada and the US, peaking at number 15 on the RPM Top Singles chart and number 55 on the Billboard Hot 100.
-It also reached number 23 on the Billboard Mainstream Top 40, and was played on heavy rotation on two of the most important Top 40 radio-stations in the US; WPLJ New York and KIIS-FM Los Angeles.
-A music video was filmed in L.A., directed by David Hogan.
+It also reached number 23 on the Billboard Mainstream Top 40, and was played on heavy rotation on two of the most important top-40 radio-stations in the US; WPLJ New York and KIIS-FM Los Angeles.
+The music video was filmed in Los Angeles, directed by David Hogan.